hgjohn/recipy/README.md

 # reciPY
-is a script used to search for recipes under a given meal catagory\n
+is a script used to search for recipes under a given meal catagory
 usage: input a meal when prompted
        input a listed recipe (case-sensitive)
        You should see the recipe list and directions!